2016 | 2017 Lynn Public Schools Transportation Manual

 3. “Special Education Transportation" refers to specific transportation requirements as stated in a Chapter 766 Individual Education Plan, herein after referred to as I.E.P.

 B. Elementary students eligible for transportation and attending a school other than school of residence, will receive transportation by first walking to the neighborhood school or designated stop and then receiving transportation to the school of attendance or designated stop.
+If a student attends the district school and has a change of address, they may remain at that school, but will not receive transportation.
+However, they may transfer to the new district school.

 D. Elementary students may be transported if a designated hazardous area exists between home and school and walking around it is greater than one mile.